 Monochromatic colors are colors with variations in tint and shade, such as green, light green and dark green.
 Although there is very little variety in these colors, they can be used to create a simple, clean and elegant color scheme with minimum contrast.

 Analogous colors are beside or near each other on the color wheel, such as blues and blue-greens.
 This color scheme is similar to monochromatic colors but with more range.
 They have low contrast but work well together because they have common undertones.

 Complementary colors are two colors that are opposite each other on the color wheel, such as blue-purple and orange.
 They provide maximum color contrast and work particularly well when a warm color is paired with a cool color.
-Using complementary colors is an important aspect of creating aesthetically pleasing art and graphic design.

 Split Complementary Colors

 Split complementary colors is a color and two colors adjacent to its complementary color, such as green-yellow, purple and red.
 These colors provide high contrast without the strong tension of the complementary scheme.